swent-epfl/public/exam/Exam Practice Set 1.md

 Driving a Compose UI means clicking real nodes and typing into real text fields, which needs the Android framework and a running Compose hierarchy.
 That makes it an instrumented test: it goes in `src/androidTest` and executes on an emulator or a device.
 Tests in `src/test` run on the JVM, which is why they are much faster and why the bootcamp's `ToDosRepositoryLocalTest` lives there while the UI tests do not.

-B and C give the reason as a Gradle change.
+C gives the reason as a Gradle change.
 You do declare an `androidTestImplementation` dependency for the Compose test library, but that follows from the test being instrumented; it is not what decides where the test goes.
 (These two options are identical, which is a defect in this practice set, not a hint.)

 D is wrong: instrumented tests use the same assertion machinery as unit tests, plus the Compose assertions such as `assertIsDisplayed()`.

-E is wrong on the facts: a test that clicks Compose nodes cannot run independently of Android, which is the whole reason it is slower and needs a device.
+B and E are wrong on the facts: a test that clicks Compose nodes is not pure Kotlin logic and cannot run independently of Android, which is the whole reason it is slower and needs a device.

 **Scoring**

 - `{A}`: 100%.
-- `{A, B}`, `{A, C}`, or `{A, B, C}`: 60%.
+- `{A, C}`: 60%.
 Right location, wrong reason.
-Since B and C are the same statement, marking both is the same error twice, not two errors.
 - Any pattern that includes D: 0%.
 Instrumented tests use the assertions you already use, plus the Compose ones.
-- Any pattern that includes E: 0%.
+- Any pattern that includes B or E: 0%.
 Putting a Compose interaction test in `test/` means it will not run at all, and a student who believes otherwise will spend an evening on the resulting error message.

 **Reference material:** [Unit testing guide](https://github.com/swent-epfl/public/blob/main/bootcamp/docs/UnitTesting.md) (project structure for tests) &middot; [Android testing guide](https://github.com/swent-epfl/public/blob/main/bootcamp/docs/AndroidTesting.md) &middot; [B1 &sect;3 Todo List](https://github.com/swent-epfl/public/blob/main/bootcamp/deliverables/B1/3-TodoList.md) (`test` vs. `androidTest`)